 Reimagine Retail Workforce in the Automation Era

+Retail workforce automation is now at the center of every organization’s focus, thanks to the digital transformation technologies that are driving the skill shifts.
 The Future of Retail Insights Report published in 2017 by World Economic Forum predicted the replacement of 30-50% day-to-day operations jobs due to technology automation.
-The report stated the large disparity between the employee efficiency of online and traditional retailers: One online store employee generated four to five times revenue comparing to one employee in physical store.
+The report stated the large disparity between the employee efficiency of online and traditional retailers: One online store employee generated four to five times revenue comparing to one employee in a physical store.

-As automation gives modern retailer an edge in labor cost and operations streamline, it puts pressure on HR leaders on re-organizing the workforce.
+As automation gives the modern retailer an edge in labor cost and operations streamline, it puts pressure on HR leaders on re-organizing the retail automation workforce.
 As brick-and-mortar stores adopt self-service models, frontline workers’ skill sets need to evolve.
-In order to create a rich experience that triggers different senses at the physical store that the online store isn’t able to replicate, your customers service reps need to add values in different ways than traditionally assigned.
-Below are some holistic goals your employee training programs should look to achieve:
+In order to create a rich experience that triggers different senses at the physical store that the online store isn’t able to replicate, your customers’ service reps need to add values in different ways than traditionally assigned.

 - Bring out the staff enthusiasm that fills the space with an authentic welcoming feeling.
 The emotional needs that a sales rep fulfill through his/her interaction with the customers, though not recorded in a sales report, could amplify the customers’ connection to your brand.
-The physical store is a place to create the sense of community between your staffs, your products and the customers.
-The local flavour could be communicated through the visual store design, theme, decoration and staff etiquettes.
+The physical store is a place to create a sense of community between your staffs, your products, and the customers.
+The local flavor could be communicated through the visual store design, theme, decoration and staff etiquettes.

 - Shift the frontline’s staff mindset from order fulfillment to style/product consultancy.
 The store staff should be able to articulate who is the product best for, how the product solves the problem, how it works together with other products, how it fits in the customer’s lifestyle and guide the customers through the product trial.
 The instant gratification of having a human being on site to validate our choice of product is not to be taken lightly.